 Here’s what that looked like live.

-The Xiaomi seemed like it almost stopped counting past 50 micrograms.
-At that rate, the Xiaomi was saying the air inside was at orange or “unhealthy for sensitive groups” when it was really in the purple “very unhealthy” range.
+The Xiaomi seemed like it basically stopped counting past 50 micrograms.
+At that rate, the Xiaomi was saying the air inside was at the orange AQI level (“unhealthy for sensitive groups”) when it was really in the purple (“very unhealthy”) range.

 OK, so the Xiaomi undercounts—severely at times.
 It turns out that’s not the only problem.
-If we zoom into the low range, the Xiaomi was overcounting.
+If we zoom into the low range, the Xiaomi was overcounting there too.

 I suppose a 9-microgram discrepancy might sound like not a big deal, but on the other hand, the Xiaomi was overestimating the real number by a factor of 10.